 About the Program

 Hobart and William Smith Colleges are an affiliate member of the Japan Center for Michigan Universities (JCMU) in Hikone, Japan, which offers a program in contemporary Japanese language and culture every fall semester.
-The JCMU complex, located on Lake Biwa, includes classrooms, a library, state-of-the-art language labs, and a traditional Japanese tea room.
+The JCMU complex, located on Lake Biwa, includes classrooms, a library, state-of-the-art language labs, a student residence, and a traditional Japanese tea room.

 Students will receive four credits for the following courses:

 This course will be offered at four different levels; the appropriate level for each student will be determined by a placement exam administered at the beginning of the program.

 Japanese Culture and Society (1 credit)

 With permission, students may be allowed to substitute another elective (if available) or may pursue an independent study project in place of this course.

 For more information about courses and the program, please contact Professor Holland in the Department of Asian Languages and Cultures or visit the JCMU website

 This program is suited for students with a major or minor in Asian Languages and Cultures or those who want to improve their Japanese language skills.

 The program is open only to HWS seniors who have a keen interest in Japan and who are in good academic and social standing with a minimum GPA of 2.5.
 In addition, applicants are required to have at least one year of college-level Japanese or the equivalent.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.